kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 After working on the NRF24 board and checking the range improvement of the external CC1101 with the antenna, I wondered if I can also enhance the WiFi dev module in terms of range, size, and functionality.
 After hours of design, programming, and research, I produced the VoyagerRF, a multipurpose board with several interesting features such as:

-- ESP32-C3: A low-consumption WiFi and Bluetooth chip with the latest Marauder firmware.
-This chip will allow you to perform all WiFi and Bluetooth tools deployed on marauder (including evilportal, sour apple, etc).
+- ESP32-C3: A low-consumption WiFi and Bluetooth chip with the latest Marauder/Ghost_ESP firmware.
+This chip will allow you to perform all WiFi and Bluetooth tools deployed on Marauder/Ghost_ESP (including evilportal, sour apple, etc).
 Ready to plug and play and control it with the ESP32 WiFi Marauder GPIO app.
 - 3dBi Omnidirectional WiFi antenna (2.4GHz) mounted into the board and connected to the ESP32-C3 for great range improvement against the original devboard.
-- MicroSD card slot to save the output from the Marauder app (already configured in the firmware) and different configuration files (for evilportal, for example).
+- MicroSD card slot to save the output from the Marauder/Ghost_ESP app (already configured in the firmware) and different configuration files (for evilportal, for example).
 - NRF24/CC1101 socket with decoupling capacitors for noise reduction.
 Compatible with [External CC1101 configuration](https://github.com/quen0n/flipperzero-ext-cc1101) and [NRF24 Sniffer/MouseJacker](https://github.com/UberGuidoZ/Flipper/blob/main/GPIO/ReadMe.md#nrf24l01--mousejack-pinout---8-pin) (see chip compatibility since not all chips have the same pinout).
 - Compact design